web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

 While desired, there is no anticipated percentage of tests that will use the override functionality.
 As a result, an outside process could alert when there is some issue with the data.
-The feature set team will be responsible for that.
+The web feature team will be responsible for that.

 If it becomes a problem to manage, one of the following future mitigation options in the next section can solve it.